AstraZeneca/runnable/docs/concepts/modes-implementations/extensions.md

 To extend and implement a custom compute mode, you need to over-ride the appropriate methods of the ```Base``` class.

-Most of the methods of the ```BaseRunLogStore``` have default implementations and need not be over-written in a few situations.
+Most of the methods of the ```BaseExecutor``` have default implementations and need not be over-written in a few situations.

 Please refer to [*Guide to extensions* ](../../../extensions/extensions/) for a detailed explanation and the need for